alex-vlasov-l1/go-yc-serverless-snapshot/README.md

    1.6 Fill in`TTL=` in Snapshot Time To Live in seconds.
 1 week = 60*60*24*7 = 604800 will be TTL=604800

-   1.7 Fill in `CRATE_CRON=` schedule for snapshot creation and `DELETE_CRON=` schedule for  removing expired snapshots.
+   1.7 Fill in `CREATE_CRON=` schedule for snapshot creation and `DELETE_CRON=` schedule for  removing expired snapshots.
 Both should be filled in in AWS-format            https://cloud.yandex.com/docs/functions/concepts/trigger/timer

    1.8 QUEUE_URL и QUEUE_ARN will be autopopulated, leave them empty.